Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (a) No person shall, without prior written permission of the Director, attach any notice, bill, poster, sign, wire, rod, or cord to any tree, shrub, railing, post or structure within any park; provided, that the Director may permit the erection of temporary directional signs or decorations on occasions of public celebration and picnics.

-(b) No person shall, without prior written permission of the Director, use, place, or erect any signboard, sign, billboard, bulletin board, post, pole, or device of any kind for advertising in any park, or place or erect in any park, a permanent or temporary structure of any kind; provided, that before granting permit, the Director shall establish general rules and regulations pertaining hereto, including provisions requiring removal, protecting City employees, the general public interest, and persons using City parks.
+(b) No person shall, without prior written permission of the Director, use, place, or erect any signboard, sign, billboard, bulletin board, post, pole, or device of any kind for advertising in any park, or place or erect in any park a permanent or temporary structure of any kind; provided, that before granting permit, the Director shall establish general rules and regulations pertaining hereto, including provisions requiring removal, protecting City employees, the general public interest, and persons using City parks.

 (c) It is further unlawful for any person to distribute literature of any kind in any park within the City without first obtaining written permission to do so from the Director.
 The Director shall establish rules and regulations relating to the distribution of literature which may prohibit the distribution of literature of a purely commercial advertising nature and shall require the deposit with the City of a “litter” cleanup deposit in an amount to be determined by the Director prior to the issuance of any such written permit.
 (Ord.
+1157, Sec.
+1, 2023; Ord.
 821, Sec.
 2, 2009)

 10.03.070 Damage to Park Property Unlawful.